dtudk/pythonsupport-page/docs/internal/piwik_documentation.rst

 Current dashboards:

 *
-    **Test**: Test dashboard that shows the number of clicks to the "Download python" button.
+    **Custom events**: This dashboard shows the analytics of the custom events that have been configured by us.
+These include: "Download python" clicks, number of failed installations, number of successful installations.

 *
     **Weekly review**: Shows number of unique visitors, mean session time, mean time on install page, number of automated install errors, page views.